 If your employee is off work because of coronavirus (COVID-19)

-You must pay an employee SSP if they are off work for at least 4 days because either:
+You must pay an employee SSP if they are off work for at least 4 days and any of the following apply:

 - they have coronavirus symptoms

 - they are self-isolating because someone they live with has symptoms

 - they are self-isolating because they’ve been notified by the NHS or public health authorities that they’ve come into contact with someone with coronavirus

 - they have a letter from the NHS or a GP telling them to stay at home for at least 12 weeks (called ‘shielding’)

 You must pay them from the first ‘qualifying day’ they are off work on or after: